-Art creates a safe place to explore your innermost thoughts and feelings without judgement.
-You can explore the thoughts that you’ve pushed deep down into to your mind, give them form and expression, and finally start unpacking them.
+Creating a safe place to explore your innermost thoughts and feelings without judgment is one of many ways that art helps with mental health.
+It allows you to explore the thoughts that you’ve pushed deep down into your mind, give them form and expression, and finally start unpacking them.

 Art is one of the purest expressions of thought.
 It gives the observer a window into the creator’s mind and soul, an understanding of how they think and feel.
 That’s what makes it such a valuable clinical tool for understanding someone’s inner demons and struggles.
 The things that they think and feel about.
 The triggers that make them anxious.
 The memories that make them depressed.
 The deeply-rooted traumas that shape who they are as people.

 We’ll cover what art therapy is and how art therapy is used for mental health.